vpivniak/fast_api_demo_test/README.md

 ```

 ## Notes
+#### Project only.
+#### Further improvements:
-Env file with 'secret keys' should be under gitignore.
+- '.env' file with 'secret keys' should be under gitignore.
 Added for test project only
-Further improvements dived worker and application to the different projects with own packages.
+- Split worker and application to the different projects with own dependencies.

-Add negative tests to check weather API.
+- Add negative tests to check weather API.

 ## License